-Submenus and menu items are selected and opened using the jog dial and/or function keys.
+Submenus and menu items are selected and opened using the jog dial and/or the function keys.

 In measuring mode the name of the selected application is indicated by the symbol at the top left of the display.
-You can find detailed information on how to select or switch applications in Section 3.1.4.
+You can find detailed information on selecting and switching applications in section 3.1.4.